ismaelw/laratex/README.md

 If you are running this package with on a windows system please check this in cmd.exe before.
 There you should find out if running the command `pdflatex` works in cmd or if you need to provide the absolute path to your pdflatex application.
+If you cannot just run pdflatex you might have to add the path to your pdflatex compiler in your PATH system environment variables.

+**bibTexPath**
+If your system doesn't allow to just run the command line command "bibtex" you may specify the correct one.
+On Unix systems you can find out which bin path to use by running the command `which bibtex`

+If you are running this package with on a windows system please check this in cmd.exe before.
+There you should find out if running the command `bibtex` works in cmd or if you need to provide the absolute path to your bibtex application.
+If you cannot just run bibtex you might have to add the path to your bibtex compiler in your PATH system environment variables.

 **tempPath**
 This specifies the folder where temporary files are saved while rendering a tex file into a PDF file.